thetestgame/email-to-lunchmoney/README.md

 [![Build Status](https://github.com/evanpurkhiser/email-to-lunchmoney/actions/workflows/main.yml/badge.svg)](https://github.com/evanpurkhiser/email-to-lunchmoney/actions/workflows/main.yml)

+📥 _Parse receipt emails into meaningful metadata in Lunch Money_

-A small Cloudflare worker application that accepts various receipt emails via an email trigger and associates metadata from the receipt to transactions in Lunch Money.
+**Email to Lunch Money** is a small Cloudflare worker application that accepts various receipt emails via an email trigger and associates metadata from the receipt to transactions in Lunch Money.

 This may be useful for those who want to answer questions like: